What's the Matter with Helen?

-What's the Matter With Helen? is a 1971 American exploitation horror film directed by Curtis Harrington and starring Debbie Reynolds and Shelley Winters.
+What's the Matter With Helen? is a 1971 American horror film directed by Curtis Harrington and starring Debbie Reynolds and Shelley Winters.

 Plot

-Leonard Hill and Wesley Bruckner are seen being loaded into a paddy wagon to face life sentences in prison for the Iowa murder of Ellie Banner.
+In mid-1930s Iowa, Leonard Hill and Wesley Bruckner are seen being loaded into a paddy wagon to face life sentences in prison for the murder of Ellie Banner.
 Their mothers, Helen Hill (Shelley Winters) and Adelle Bruckner (Debbie Reynolds) fight a crowd to their car.

 In the car, Helen reveals that someone in the crowd cut the palm of her left hand.
 Soon at home and tending to her wound, Helen receives an anonymous phone call from a man, "I'm the one who cut you...I wanted to see you bleed."
 This caller threatens to make the mothers pay for the sins of their sons.
 Helen and Adelle change their names, leave Iowa, and head to Hollywood, where they open a dance academy for little girls who want to be the next Shirley Temple.

-Soon after arriving, Hamilton Starr (Micheál MacLiammóir), an elocution teacher, offers his services to Helen and Adelle's school, and Adelle takes him up on his offer, much to Helen's chagrin, as Helen is frightened of the menacing man.
+Soon after arriving, Hamilton Starr (Micheál Mac Liammóir), an elocution teacher, offers his services to Helen and Adelle's school, and Adelle takes him up on his offer, much to Helen's chagrin, as Helen is frightened of the menacing man.
 Soon, the phone calls resume and Helen believes a strange man is watching their home.
 She has hallucinations, especially at a show where she thinks she sees Starr with a knife.

-Adelle falls in love with Lincoln Palmer (Dennis Weaver), the father of a student (Sammee Lee Jones), and Helen grows jealous of the budding relationship.
+Adelle falls in love with Lincoln Palmer (Dennis Weaver), the father of a student (Samee Lee Jones), and Helen grows jealous of the budding relationship.
 Helen takes solace in her faith, listening to a radio show hosted by evangelist Sister Alma (Agnes Moorehead).
 Helen's jealousy of Adelle's romance with Lincoln leads to a fight, at which point Adelle demands that Helen move out.
 Adelle then heads for her date with Lincoln.
 As Helen readies herself to move out, a mysterious intruder enters the house, walks up the staircase, and calls her real name.
 Helen reacts by pushing him down the stairs.
 When he lands at the bottom, his head is gashed open, blood is seeping onto the floor, and Helen envisions her late husband, who was mutilated by a plow, and the dead Ellie Banner.